DesAnshuJoshi/Hertz-Auto-Redesign/README.md

 Contributions to "Hertz India Redesign" are always welcome.
 If you'd like to contribute, please fork the repository and create a pull request.
 ## License

-The project is developed under GNU Public License.
+The project is developed under GNU General Public License v3.0.